 How to roast hazelnuts in the oven, air fryer or on the stovetop is here!
-Enjoy toasted nuts as a healthy snack or crush and use in cookies or other dishes.
+Enjoy toasted nuts as a healthy snack or crush and use in cookies or other Nutella Bread in the batter and on top as a beautiful garnish too.

 I’ve been sharing a lot of cooking basics recently because I never really started from the beginning when I began blogging.
 Now that I am in year 10, it was time to roll it back and talk about how to do all the things.
 I don’t know about you but at the end of the year we do a lot of baking.